TBPN Maps The Surfaces Where AI Work Gets Allocated

 - Mercury's docs confirm MCP support, with read-only controlled access in beta.

-Technical Need To Knows
+Technical Need To Know

 - AI surface: A place where users interact with AI, such as glasses, Gmail, an IDE, Figma, or a banking dashboard.
 It matters because the episode's core point is that whoever owns the surface can route AI work.